 The business of mining and exploring for minerals involves a high degree of risk and there can be no assurance that current operations, including exploration programs, will result in profitable mining operations.
 The recoverability of the carrying value of exploration and development properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties; the discovery of economically recoverable reserves; the achievement of profitable operations; the ability of the Company to raise additional financing, if necessary; or alternatively upon the Company's ability to dispose of its interests on an advantageous basis.
 Changes in future conditions could require material write-downs of the carrying values.

 OPERATION REVIEW

-Since the Bucko Lake Mine was placed into care and maintenance in 2012, the Company has been looking at alternatives to minimize cost to run the care and maintenance program to safeguards assets and ensure compliance.
+Since the Bucko Lake Mine was placed into care and maintenance in 2012, the Company has been focused on safeguarding assets and ensuring environmental compliance while evaluating its options for resuming operations and other corporate strategies.